Coko-Foundation/ketty/docs/docs/userGuide/02-Managing Books and Collaboration/02-book-cover-metadata-settings.md

 From the **Book Metadata** page, you can:
 - Upload a cover image
-- Provide alt-text for the cover image
+- Provide alt text for the cover image
-- Delete a cover image
+- Delete or replace a cover image

 ### Cover image usage